Do we truly know what it is to listen? Great leaders are great listeners and I am going to explain why –

 - When you have received the information, summarise what you have heard, by reflecting back and clarifying you will reduce the risk of making any assumptions.

 - Be genuine and present when listening – make time for the individual, show that you care about what they have to say.
 This will make them feel valued and more engaged.
 People are one of the most valuable resources, we need to give them the attention they deserve and not define them simply by their job roles.

 - Practicing non-judgement as hard as it can be at times it’s so important to cast our judgement aside and refrain from interrupting with our own opinion.

 - Always follow up – if someone has taken the courage to open up to you even if they don’t realise it themselves, always check in with them to show that you are reliable.

 In a nutshell, do not become complacent in your leadership role just because you have been assigned a title it doesn’t exempt you from further developing yourself as a leader.
 Leadership has a lot to do with understanding the needs of your team members and you are only going to achieve this if you actively show genuine interest in them.
 Exceptional listening skills include being able to put your ego aside and instead of wanting to be heard rather seeking to understand.
 Crew will know that you have their best interest at heart if you can focus completely on listening to them.
 Listening involves more than just hearing, it requires you to recognise a shift in energy, natural behavioural tendencies, body language and facial expressions.
-It is important to realise when working with people nothing will remain static.
+It is important to realise when working with people nothing will remain static, meaning we always evolving which keeps our interpersonal relationships dynamic.
 Ensure you have the leading edge and invest in your professional development.